microsoft/TypeScript/doc/spec.md

 }
 ```

-the arrow expression in the ‘return’ statement is contextually typed by the return type of ‘f’, thus giving type ‘string’ to ‘s’.
+the arrow expression in the 'return' statement is contextually typed by the return type of 'f', thus giving type 'string' to 's'.

 ## <a name="5.8"/>5.8 With Statements

-Use of the ‘with’ statement in TypeScript is an error, as is the case in ECMAScript 5’s strict mode.
-Furthermore, within the body of a ‘with’ statement, TypeScript considers every identifier occurring in an expression (section [4.3](#4.3)) to be of the Any type regardless of its declared type.
-Because the ‘with’ statement puts a statically unknown set of identifiers in scope in front of those that are statically known, it is not possible to meaningfully assign a static type to any identifier.
+Use of the 'with' statement in TypeScript is an error, as is the case in ECMAScript 5's strict mode.
+Furthermore, within the body of a 'with' statement, TypeScript considers every identifier occurring in an expression (section [4.3](#4.3)) to be of the Any type regardless of its declared type.
+Because the 'with' statement puts a statically unknown set of identifiers in scope in front of those that are statically known, it is not possible to meaningfully assign a static type to any identifier.

 ## <a name="5.9"/>5.9 Switch Statements

-In a ‘switch’ statement, each ‘case’ expression must be of a type that is assignable to or from (section [3.8.4](#3.8.4)) the type of the ‘switch’ expression.
+In a 'switch' statement, each 'case' expression must be of a type that is assignable to or from (section [3.8.4](#3.8.4)) the type of the 'switch' expression.

 ## <a name="5.10"/>5.10 Throw Statements

-The expression specified in a ‘throw’ statement can be of any type.
+The expression specified in a 'throw' statement can be of any type.

 ## <a name="5.11"/>5.11 Try Statements

-The variable introduced by a ‘catch’ clause of a ‘try’ statement is always of type Any.
-It is not possible to include a type annotation in a ‘catch’ clause.
+The variable introduced by a 'catch' clause of a 'try' statement is always of type Any.
+It is not possible to include a type annotation in a 'catch' clause.

 <br/>